 How Many Wipes Do I Need?

-The amount of baby wipes that you need will depend on several factors, including the number of wipes you use per diaper change, and how old your baby is.
+The amount of baby wipes that you need will depend on several factors, including the number you use per diaper change, how old your baby is and even if you use the wipes yourself.

 From the calculations below you will see that you may need anywhere from 3 to 20+ packs of baby wipes per month depending on your baby’s age, how many wet vs poopy diapers your child has per day, and how many wipes you use per change.